50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 For the second product then

-and terms of the dimensions then
+and terms of the dimensions, then

 For to be dimensionless, then

-which is a non-dimensional length.
-Therefore, we have
+which is a dimensionless length.
+Therefore,

-and so finally in explicit form then
+and so finally, in explicit form, then

-so by rearrangement then
+so by rearrangement, then

-and also confirming for geometric similarity gives
+Confirming geometric similarity gives

-2. How many base dimensions and
+2. How many base dimensions and groupings are involved in this problem

 3. Write down the dimensional matrix for the problem.